davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/gemfire-properties.md

-If both `spring.data.gemfire.*` properties and the matching {pivotal-gemfire-name} properties are declared in Spring Boot `application.properties`, the SDG properties take precedence.
+If both `spring.data.gemfire.*` properties and the matching VMware GemFire properties are declared in Spring Boot `application.properties`, the SDG properties take precedence.